nicksellen/reka/README.md

 * not suitable for use in production right now.

 I'm looking for feedback, inspiration, use cases, thoughts, insults, and cake.

-## How to use

-There is a [Getting Started](https://reka.io/getting-started) guide that will, well, get you started.

 ## How to build